 What are businesses doing for climate change?

 Business attitudes have a direct impact on all aspects of climate change.
-Business sustainability strategies such as sourcing eco-friendly products, green working spaces that produce energy, or simply investing in the green economy: they all contribute to make the planet a greener place, and they are happening.
+Business sustainability strategies such as sourcing eco-friendly products, green working spaces that produce energy, or simply investing in the green economy: all contribute to making the planet a greener place, and they are happening.
 That is what Plan A works on: accompanying companies on their journey to put sustainable solutions into practice by providing a carbon footprint calculator, climate action plans and positive messaging to the fight.
 One thing is certain: we won’t win the fight against climate change without transforming profoundly the way we do business and how we allocate resources.

 Saving the planet is... desirable and fun

 A sustainable future is desirable.
 Bike riding is nice.
 Clean rivers in which to jump in during heatwaves are also a plus.
 The more we act towards this scenario, the more motivated people will be, rather than afraid of our increasing discomfort with our home planet.
 Plan A strives to make climate action and sustainable solutions fun and accessible.
-Come to one of our events one of these days to learn something about climate change, meet interesting people executing climate action plans, and having fun along the way.

 Becoming sustainable is more like a virtuous circle than a rat race.
 The vision of a thrifty, austere, insect-eating future is not the best pitch to mobilise crowds and engage people on this journey.
 However, that of pollution-free cities, healthy humans and ecosystems and a thriving new economy are.
 That is the real political vision behind the transition to a sustainable future.
 Also, it is a realisable vision on a short enough timeline.